 The information here is taken from our annual rural directory “What’s What in Pest Control & Biodiversity in Hawke’s Bay”.
 This is also a who’s who to help you get good advice

-All information relating to your rural property gathered by HBRC – such as maps, gps points of bait stations, etc – is available to you free of charge.
-You can contact the Biosecurity team directly to request supply of any information HBRC holds.
+All information relating to your rural property gathered by the Regional Council – such as maps, GPS points of bait stations, etc – is available to you free of charge.
+You can contact the Biosecurity team directly to request supply of any information the Regional Council holds.

 There is also information here that is available to you for free.
 You can create your own maps or search records.
 Please let us know if you use any of our open data in an innovative way or as a new application, as we’d be interested to learn about it.